After our incredible cave tour, I said goodbye to my three amigas at the trailhead and we parted ways. During the previous week I had

 We returned to Caye Caulker late in the afternoon and, after ambling ashore, I walked into a mostly-empty open-air restaurant that overlooked

-the water and ordered a lobster dinner, something I had looked forward to doing for many months while in rainy Portland.
+the water.
+I ordered a lobster dinner, something I'd looked forward to doing for many months while in rainy Portland.
 The waitress offered

 me a choice of flavorings on my lobster and I chose "jerk" – no reflection on the lobster, I'm sure (nor, hopefully, of the patron).

 Instead, jerk, as the waitress had explained to me, was a unique Caribbean mixture of about 15 spices, including cinnamon, nutmeg, cayenne and cloves.

 Thirsty from the dive, I downed most of a cold Belikin beer, a large glass of ice water and half a Fanta grape soda – Fanta is very popular in Belize